 Having several ways of detecting a threat also means a UTM system is more accurate at identifying potential attacks and preventing them from causing damage.

 What are the downsides of Unified Threat Management?

 Because all the security runs off a single appliance, if the UTM system goes down all services go down, typically all communications.
 Generally, best practice is to have a warm-standby device, basically another device which holds exactly the same configuration that can take over should there be a system failure on the primary device, i.e. a hardware fault, faulty services, etc.

 Because a UTM system can be managing so many services, network performance can be reduced during periods of heavy load.
 This issue is mostly gone now due to advances in computational power.
 However, it’s still important to get a correctly sized UTM appliance that can handle the amount of traffic going through it – typically sized against the size of the network connection that faces the Internet.

-What security features does UTM have?
+What security features does Unified Threat Management have?

 As previously mentioned, most UTM services include a firewall, antivirus and intrusion detection and prevention systems.
 But they also can include other services that provide additional security.

 - Data loss prevention software to stop data from exfiltrating the business which in turn prevents a data leak from occurring.

 - Security information and event management software for real-time monitoring of network health which allows threats and points of weakness to be identified.